folutade/KnowThatYouAnointed/content/posts/the-party.md

   Got a dance, but it's really on some street shit**
   I'ma show you how to get it*

-* It is notable that on the battle track "euphoria" Kendrick says that he would like Drake to keep making songs with catchy melodies that make everyone dance instead of trying to "act tough".
+* It is notable that on the battle track "euphoria," Kendrick says that he would like Drake to keep making songs with catchy melodies that make everyone dance instead of trying to "act tough."
 Kendrick even implied that if Drake focused on making dance songs, Kendrick would have no reason to threaten Drake with diss songs.

   * **I like Drake with the melodies, I don't like Drake when he act tough**
   ...
   Still love when you see success, everything with me is blessed
   **Keep makin' me dance, wavin' my hand, and it won't be no threat**

-* At the end of the battle track "Not Like Us", Kendrick also seems to mock Drake’s attempt to make viral dance hits like “Toosie Slide” by chanting the following dance instructions:
+* At the end of the battle track "Not Like Us," Kendrick also seems to mock Drake’s attempt to make viral dance hits like “Toosie Slide” by chanting the following dance instructions:

   * *Let me hear you say, "OV-ho" (OV-ho)
   Say, "OV-ho" (OV-ho)
   **Then step this way, step that way
   Then step this way, step that way***

-* Also on the video for “Not Like Us”, there is scene where Kendrick is standing on a dark street.
-Just behinda Kendrick, a menacing man approaches wearing an all black shirt, pants, shoes, jacket, gloves and a black ski mask just like Drake did in the “Toosie Slide” video.
-However, before the man has a chance to put a hand on Kendrick the man is suddenly thrown backwards almost as if there was some kind of supernatural force protecting Kendrick.
+* Also, in the video for “Not Like Us,” there is a scene where Kendrick is standing on a dark street.
+Just behind Kendrick, a menacing man approaches wearing an all-black shirt, pants, shoes, jacket, gloves, and a black ski mask—just like Drake did in the “Toosie Slide” video.
+However, before the man has a chance to put a hand on Kendrick, he is suddenly thrown backward, almost as if there were some kind of supernatural force protecting Kendrick.

-* All of these references to "Toosie Slide" along with the slang meaning of "slide" seem to suggest that Drake's actions over a number of years are the exact things that Kendrick has judged to be punishable by execution throughout "Watch the Party Die".
+* All of these references to "Toosie Slide," along with the slang meaning of "slide," seem to suggest that Drake's actions over several years are the exact things that Kendrick has judged to be punishable by execution throughout "Watch the Party Die."

 {{< /details >}}